TensorRT Compilation¶

 Getting Access¶

-To use TRT compilation via CLI (options 2 and 3):
+To use TRT compilation via the CLI (options 2 and 3):

 - Upgrade to a paid plan - Visit Roboflow Pricing

-- Contact support - Email support@roboflow.com to request workspace whitelisting
+- Contact support - Email support@roboflow.com to request access for your workspace

-- Provide workspace ID - Include your workspace name in the request
+- Provide your workspace ID - Include your workspace name in the request

 Best Practices¶

-- Monitor compilation time - Large models can take 30-60 minutes to compile
+- Plan for compilation time - Large models can take 30-60 minutes to compile